mateoconlechuga/convimg/README.md

-           source-format: <format>    : Source files to create to access : image and palette data. format can be : 'c', 'ice', or 'none'.
+           source-format: <format>    : Source files to create to access : image and palette data. format can be : 'c', 'ice', 'asm', or 'none'.
                                       : Default is 'none'.
                                       : Optional parameter.

            source-init: <bool>        : Whether to output AppVar initialization : code for loading and setting up image : and palette pointers.
-Default is 'true' : Optional parameter.
+Default is 'true' : Only compatible with source-format: 'c'.
+                                      : Optional parameter.

            lut-entries: <bool>        : Embeddeds a lookup table (LUT) for : determining the image offsets in the : appvar.
-Format consists of an entry containing : the table size, followed by the LUT entries.
+Format consists of an entry : containing the table size, followed by : the LUT entries.
+Entry sizes are : controlled via the parameter
-                                      : Entry sizes are controlled via the parameter : 'lut-entry-size'.
+                                      : 'lut-entry-size'.
 Default is 'false'.
                                       : Optional parameter.